Beavers, Cubs and Scouts!

 All of our outdoor events combine elements of group co-operation, fun musical creation and improvisation.

-Drumming for Drums is a charitable business: if you think your school would benefit from drumming lessons and workshops, hire us for a term or longer and receive a free donation of drums and/or percussion instruments!
+Drumming for Drums is a charitable business: if you think your school would benefit from drumming lessons and workshops, hire us for a full academic year and receive a free donation of drums and/or percussion instruments!

 Note: All of our group drumming lessons and workshops contain elements of numeracy, literacy, science, music and geography!